filariow/primaza-mvp/docs/src/kaas/claiming/inner-loop.md

 # Inner Loop

-Application Developer for `CUSTOMER_NAME` is responsible for the Catalog microservice.
+Application Developer for *Sapiens* is responsible for the Catalog microservice.
 He asks the Tenant Administrator to setup the `demo-app` in their Application Namespace.